UCF vs SMU Prediction, Game Preview

 What’s Going To Happen

-This was moved to Sunday after hurricane nightmare rolled through Orlando.
+This was moved to Wednesday after the hurricane nightmare rolled through Orlando.
 It’s supposed to be in the high 80s and sunny on Sunday.

 Can the SMU passing game take over, and can it get enough of a running game to get by?
 Can the UCF running game take over, and can it get enough of a passing game to get by?